 Balancing neurotransmitters (otherwise known as correcting disrupted brain chemistry) is one of the issues I work the most on with my clients.
-Simply because neurotransmitters are involved in pretty much every aspect of health, but especially when we are dealing with conditions like Candida, SIBO, IBS and other functional gut disorders, adrenal fatigue, depression, anxiety disorders, OCD or any other mental health issue, sugar and carb addiction, compulsive overeating or binge eating, or drug and alcohol addiction.
+Simply because neurotransmitters are involved in pretty much every aspect of health, but especially when we are dealing with conditions like Candida, SIBO, IBS and other functional gut disorders, adrenal fatigue, depression, anxiety disorders, OCD or any other mental health issue, excess sympathetic nervous system activity (aka sympathetic dominance), sugar and carb addiction, compulsive overeating or binge eating, or drug and alcohol addiction.

 Neurotransmitters are also intricately involved with spirituality, quality of life and interpersonal relationships, as they are what enables us to experience inner peace, feelings of well-being, serenity, empathy and compassion, regulation of impulsivity and aggressiveness, bonding with self and others, and to experience deep purpose and meaning in life and connection to whatever spiritual belief we hold.
 You can learn more about the basics of these amazing little substances on the following page.

 There are two types of neurotransmitters – excitatory (stimulates) and inhibitory (calms).
 Serotonin, GABA and endorphins/enkephalins are our primary inhibitory neurotransmitters.
 Norepinephrine, epinephrine, glutamate, and histamine are the primary excitatory.
 Acetylcholine and dopamine can be inhibitory or excitatory.
 Like most things in life, neurotransmitters need to remain balanced for optimal health.
 Too much or too little in either direction can lead to significant impairment in mental, physical and/or spiritual health.